Death and state funeral of Elizabeth II: Lying-in-state

 The Queen lay in state in Westminster Hall from 17:00 on 14 September to 06:30 on 19 September.
 The coffin was guarded by members of both the Sovereign's Bodyguard and the Household Division.
 The Imperial State Crown and a wreath of flowers and foliage from Balmoral and Windsor castles had been placed on the coffin before the procession, and to these were added the Sovereign's Orb and the Sovereign's Sceptre with Cross; the Wanamaker Cross of Westminster was placed at its head and the regimental flag of The Queen's Company of The Grenadier Guards at its foot.
 An estimated 250,000 members of the public filed past the coffin, as did politicians and other public figures.
 Both the BBC and ITV offered a livestream of the Queen lying-in-state.
 On 16 September, a 28-year-old man was arrested under the Public Order Act after he ran from the queue inside Westminster Hall and touched the coffin.

 In the evening of 16 September the King and his siblings held a vigil around the Queen's coffin for approximately ten minutes, and on 17 September the Queen's eight grandchildren did the same.
-Prince Andrew and Prince Harry were permitted to wear military uniform on these occasions, who as non-working royals had not done at previous ceremonial events.
+Prince Andrew and Prince Harry were permitted to wear military uniform on these occasions, who as non-working royals had not done so at previous ceremonial events.

 On 18 September, pipers at four different locations in Scotland played "The Immortal Memory" at 18:00.
-At 20:00 a minute's silence was observed across the UK.
+At 20:00 a "Moment of Reflection" marked with a minute's silence was observed across the UK.

-The Queue
+Queue

 Two queues were formed to view the lying-in-state, beginning 48 hours before Westminster Hall opened to the public.
 At its maximum extent the main queue was approximately 10 mi long and had a waiting time of over 25 hours.
 This queue attracted much media attention, with many commentators noting the stereotype that British people are good at queueing.
 The accessible queue, for people with a disability or long-term condition, operated a ticket system and was therefore shorter.

-The queue experience was generally perceived to be positive, however there was an allegation of a man committing sexual assault by exposing himself, and some heckling of queuers.
+The queue experience was generally perceived to be positive; however there was an allegation of a man committing sexual assault by exposing himself, and some heckling of queuers.
 The London Ambulance Service also had to assist 710 people, mainly due to head injuries from fainting.